farkon00/binarian/README.md

   Boolean logical operator and.

-  Values must be 1 or 0.
-  If keyword using in expression, expression will replaced by result.
-Otherwise keyword output will be printed in console.
+  If keyword used in expression, expression will replaced by result.

   Example :
   ```
   input i1
   input i2
   and i1 i2
-  set var1 (and i1 1)
+  var var1 = (and i1 1)
   ```

   ### or